tursodatabase/libsql/README.md

 section will summarize those automatically-generated files.
 To create all of the automatically-generated files, simply run "make target&#95;source".
 The "target&#95;source" make target will create a subdirectory "tsrc/" and fill it with all the source files needed to build SQLite, both manually-edited files and automatically-generated files.

 The SQLite interface is defined by the **sqlite3.h** header file, which is generated from src/sqlite.h.in, ./manifest.uuid, and ./VERSION.
-The TCL script at tool/mksqlite3h.tcl does the conversion.
+The Tcl script at tool/mksqlite3h.tcl does the conversion.
 The manifest.uuid file contains the SHA1 hash of the particular check-in and is used to generate the SQLITE_SOURCE_ID macro.
 The VERSION file contains the current SQLite version number.
 The sqlite3.h header is really just a copy of src/sqlite.h.in with the source-id and version number inserted at just the right spots.
 Note that comment text in the sqlite3.h file is used to generate much of the SQLite API documentation.
-The TCL scripts used to generate that documentation are in a separate source repository.
+The Tcl scripts used to generate that documentation are in a separate source repository.

 The SQL language parser is **parse.c** which is generate from a grammar in the src/parse.y file.
 The conversion of "parse.y" into "parse.c" is done by the [lemon](./doc/lemon.html) LALR(1) parser generator.
 The source code for lemon is at tool/lemon.c.
 Lemon uses a template for generating its parser.
 A generic template is in tool/lempar.c, but SQLite uses a slightly modified template found in src/lempar.c.